Natron Day 1,

 Natron Day 4,

-Early wakeup call followed by an English breakfast before joining your mount.
+Early wakeup call followed by an English breakfastbefore joining your mount.
 Directions are northbound for the day, with Gelai Mountain overlooking us from the East.
 The day’s ride leaves the Massai villages behind and enters the beautiful almost dreamlike scenery of the Natron region.
-Day’s ride will encounter big herds of zebras and wildebeest roaming the opened landscape.
+If lucky the day’s ride will encounter big herds of zebras and wildebeest roaming the opened landscape.
 Lunch break is taken place out in the bush before taking directions for the night’s camp.

 Natron Day 5,